 THHN is the most popular type of building wire.
-As defined by the National Electric Code (NEC), its intended use is for construction, however, it's commonly specified by engineers in machine tools, control circuits, and some appliances.
-Read more to find out what the active ingredients in THHN wire are and why it may not be the best choice.
+As defined by the National Electric Code (NEC), its intended use is for construction.
+However, it's commonly specified by engineers in machine tools, control circuits, and some appliances.
+Read more to find out what the active ingredients in THHN wire are and why it may not be the best choice for the job.

 What is thhn wire?

 THHN is a thermoplastic high-heat-resistant, nylon-coated wire.
-It’s the designation for a specific insulation material, temperature rating, and condition of use for electrical wire and cable.
-Extremely popular as an inexpensive building wire, THHN wire serves its purpose admirably and, can be used for wiring machine tools, control circuits, and certain appliances.
+It’s designed with a specific insulation material, temperature rating, and condition of use for electrical wire and cable.
+Extremely popular as an inexpensive building wire, THHN wire serves its purpose admirably and can be used for wiring machine tools, control circuits, and certain appliances.

-The building wire comes in two types of conductors (stranded or solid), is manufactured with either copper or aluminum, and is covered in a polyvinyl chloride (PVC) insulation with a nylon jacket.
-While this sounds great, its tragic flaw is that THHN building wire is vulnerable to moisture and chemicals — an issue stemming from its PVC insulation and nylon jacketing:
+The building wire comes in two types of conductors (stranded or solid), is manufactured with either copper or aluminum, and is covered in polyvinyl chloride (PVC) insulation with a nylon jacket.
+While this sounds great, its tragic flaw is that THHN wire is vulnerable to moisture and chemicals — an issue stemming from its PVC insulation and nylon jacketing:

 - Nylon Jacket: Known in the field as the sacrificial layer, it is a first and short-lived line of defense.
 It’s also not flexible, which is typical of nylon-coated products and doesn't do the end user any favors when it comes to minimizing labor and downtime during installation.